buildspace/buildspace-projects/AI_Avatar_Generator/en/Section_2/Lesson_1_Wtf_is_Dreambooth.md

 You’re now well-versed with what Stable Diffusion is and how it works.
-Except it has one big problem - you can’t teach it new things.
+Except it has one big problem - **you can’t teach it new things**.
 There’s no way I can give it 10 pictures of my dog and make it generate images of my dog on the bed so I can gaslight him into thinking he broke the rules.

-In comes [Dreambooth](https://dreambooth.github.io/) - a machine learning technique that lets you generate photorealistic images of specific subjects in a variety of different contexts.
+This is where [Dreambooth](https://dreambooth.github.io/) comes in.
+It's a machine learning technique that lets you generate photorealistic images of specific subjects in a variety of different contexts.

 Stable Diffusion knows everything about the general world - what clouds look like, how bald Dwayne “The Rock” Johnson is, and what rainbows are made of.
 Using Dreambooth, you can teach it what **you** look like too!